Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 })
 ```

-With either one of these methods it's always best to `jest.clearAllMocks()` after each test.
-This is required for described block example with mixed flag values, otherwise, test may have flags configured not in the intended way.
+It's always best to `jest.clearAllMocks()` after each test with either one of these methods, otherwise, preceding tests may have the same flag configured as the previous test.

 ### Server side unit testing
 LaunchDarkly server side implementation is done with configuring our resolvers with `ldService` dependency.
 In our resolver we then can use the method `getFeatureFlag` from `ldService` to get the flag value from LaunchDarkly.

 The unit testing implementation uses a test version of the `ldService` dependency called `testLDService` located in `app-api/src/testHelpers/launchDarklyHelpers.ts`.

-`testLDService` takes in an object of feature flags and values as an argument which is used to return flag value when `getFeatureFlag` is called in the resolver.
-If no feature flag object is passed in, then the function will use default values to return.
+`testLDService` takes in an object of feature flags and values as an argument which is used to return flag value when `getFeatureFlag` is called in a resolver.
+If no feature flag object is passed in, then the function will return default values generated from `flags.ts` located in `app-web/src/common-code/featureFlags`.

 ```typescript
   function testLDService(